Shenzhou (spacecraft)

+Its maiden uncrewed flight, Shenzhou 1, was on 19 November 1999, with the first crewed mission, Shenzhou 5, taking flight on 15 October 2003.
+It is slated for replacement by the next-generation Mengzhou, currently in development, with a two module configuration.

 Etymology

 The literal meaning of the native name 神舟 (p: Shénzhōu; /'ʃɛn'dʒoʊ/) is "the Divine vessel [on the Heavenly River]", to which Heavenly River (天河) means the Milky Way in Classical Chinese. 神舟 is a pun and neologism that plays on the poetic word referring to China, 神州, meaning Divine realm, which bears the same pronunciation.
 For further information, refer to Chinese theology, Chinese astronomy and names of China.

 History

 China's first efforts at human spaceflight started in 1968 with a projected launch date of 1973.
 Although China successfully launched an uncrewed satellite in 1970, its crewed spacecraft program was cancelled in 1980 due to a lack of funds.